msionut28/pantryChef_frontend/README.md

     }
 }
 ```
-This function sends the credentials to the backend and then checks if the credentials match the data stored in the database, and if that's the case, it then proceeds on to checking if the user is admin or not and setting the appropriate states for each scenario.
+This function sends the credentials to the backend, then checks if the credentials match the data stored in the database.
+If that's the case, it checks if the user is an admin or not and sets the appropriate states for each scenario.

 ### RANDOM RECIPE PAGE